-STATUS SEIZURE - PEDIATRIC

-- Perform blood glucose analysis.
-If blood glucose suggests hypoglycemia, administer 5 mL/Kg of Dextrose 10% (D10) IV - If patient is hypoglycemic and unable to establish IV after 2 attempts, administer glucagon 0.5 mg IM or intra-nasal for children < 20 Kg, 1 mg IM or intra-nasal for children ≥ 20Kg. - 3.
-Apply the cardiac monitor and pulse oximeter - 4.
-Administer midazolam IV, IM, or intra-nasal - 0.1mg/kg of midazolam (up to a maximum of 5.0 mg) - If intra-nasal, divide the dose so that each nares receives half - The dose may be repeated ONE TIME in 5 minutes if needed. - 5.
-Contact the receiving facility for further instructions or additional dosing if needed.

-Note: Patient must be placed on nasal waveform capnography.
+STATU S SEIZURE - ADULT STATUS SEIZURE - PEDIATRIC 1.
+Perform blood glucose analysis.
+If blood glucose < 70 mg/dL, administer 250ml of D10 20gtts/ml over 10mins.
+Perform blood glucose analysis.
+If blood glucose suggests hypoglycemia, administer 4 mL/Kg 25% dextrose IV push to infants or 2 mL/Kg of 50% dextrose for older children (not to exceed 50 mL).
+If unable to establish IV after 2 attempts, administer glucagon 1 mg IM or intranasal If patient is hypoglycemic and unable to establish I' after 2 attempts, administer glucagon 0.5 mg IM or intra-nasal for children &lt; 20 Kg, 1 mg IM or intra- 3.
+Apply the cardiac monitor and pulse oximeter. nasal for children ≥ 20Kg.
+3. Apply the cardiac monitor and pulse oximeter 4.
+Administer midazolam IV, IM, or intranasal: a.
+If patient ≥ 50 kg, administer 5 mg b.
+If patient < 50 kg, administer 2.5 mg c.
+Dose may be repeated in 5 minutes, if needed; use other nare if administered intranasally.
+3. Apply the cardiac monitor and pulse oximeter 4.
+Administer midazolam IV, IM, or intra-nasal 0.1mg/kg of midazolam (up to a maximum of 5.0 mg) If intra-nasal, divide the dose so that each nares receives half The dose may be repeated ONE TIME in 5 minutes if needed.
+5. Contact the receiving facility for further instructions or additional dosing if needed. wavefo If the p trimest Patient must be placed on nasal orm capnography. patient is pregnant in the 3rd ter, administer 2 grams sium IVP over 2 minutes Note: Patient must be placed on nasal waveform capnography.